 Detection times in hair

-Hair analysis allows documenting a longer history.
-It is often used to detect repeated or past exposure, but it is not the most relevant method to detect very recent consumption.
+Hair analysis allows for documenting a longer history.
+It is often used to detect repeated or past exposure, but it is not the most relevant method for detecting very recent consumption.

 Advantage